skatenewyorkcity/fibonacciProg/README.md

 # fibonacciProg
-Procedural program that prints Fibonacci numbers within a user specified range between 1 and 46
+Procedural program that prints Fibonacci numbers within a user specified range between one and forty six

 MASM x86 Assembly Language using the Irvine32 library (found at http://kipirvine.com/asm/)